dmallon1/champions-game/README.md

 ## Code TODO
 1. Add random chance for new epic nft in sparring pits [TODO]
 2. Support staking in mint function [TODO]
-3. Support staking multiple at once [TODO]
+3. Update stats to no longer randomly generate and possible simplify them [TODO]
-4. Update stats to no longer randomly generate and possible simplify them [TODO]
+4. Support being able to change locations

 ## Story
 Deep within the metaverse, Champions plunder and clash for rewards.
 Champion Game allows indiduvals to stake their fight in the metaverse 100% on chain.
 Players will mint their own unique champion, empower it through strategic decision making, and battle to earn $CCOIN and exclusive rewards.